Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Result 2 : Applications to COVID-19 Outbreak Analysis

 \subsection{Data Modeling}

 We studied two data models by considering the value of $R0$, which by definition is the product of transmissibility, the average contact rate between susceptible and infected individuals, and the duration of infectiousness \cite{r0-sir}.
 At the initial phase of an epidemic, $R0$ is larger than one \cite{r0}.
-And the cumulative cases may grow exponentially \cite{kermack1937, anderson1992, viboud2016, chowell2016}.
-We thus employed the Malthusian growth model \cite{malthus1992} because it is widely used for characterizing the early phase of an epidemic \cite{viboud2016, chowell2016}.
+And the cumulative cases may grow exponentially \cite{anderson1992, chowell2016}.
+We thus employed the Malthusian growth model \cite{malthus1992} because it is widely used for characterizing the early phase of an epidemic \cite{chowell2016}.
 In particular, the cumulative cases at time $t$, $C(t)$, grows according to the following equation:

-where $C(0)$ is the number of cases at the start of an epidemic, and $r$ is the growth rate.
+where $C(0)$ is the number of cases at the start of an epidemic, and $r$ is the growth rate of daily new cases.
 In the experiments, we took the logarithm of $C(t)$ to obtain the linear regression of the logarithm growth with respect to time as follows:

 We modeled the residual error of the linear regression using the univariate Gaussian.
+See Section 5 in the supplementary file for the detail of calculation of the MDL change statistics for this model.
 When a change is detected in the modeling of the residual error, we examine the increase/decrease in the coefficient of the linear regression, i.e., $r$.
-We expect to detect changes in the parameter of the {\em exponential modeling} to monitor the increase/decrease of $R0$ because $R0$ is proportional to $r$ as derived from the SIR \cite{anderson1992}.
+We expect to detect changes in the parameter of the {\em exponential modeling} to monitor the increase/decrease of $R0$ because $R0-1$ is proportional to $r$ \cite{anderson1992}.

 In later phases, the exponential growth pattern may not hold.
 For instance, when $R0 < 1$, daily new cases would continue to decline and cease to exist \cite{r0}.
 Considering the complicated real scenarios, epidemic models with certain assumptions on the growth rate or $R0$ may not fit an epidemic at a given time.
-Therefore, we employed the univariate Gaussian distribution as in equation (\ref{gaussd}) to directly model the number of daily new cases, without assuming any patterns of the growth.
-The change in the parameter of the {\em Gaussian modeling} may reveal the relation between one and $R0$, i.e., $R0 > 1$ when daily new cases increase significantly or $R0 < 1$ when daily new cases decrease significantly.
+Therefore, we employed the univariate Gaussian model as in (\ref{gaussd}) to directly fit the number of daily cases, without assuming any patterns of the growth.
+The change in the parameter of the {\em Gaussian modeling} may reveal the relation between one and $R0$, i.e., $R0 > 1$ when daily cases increase significantly or $R0 < 1$ when daily cases decrease significantly.